Representing Dates & Times

 new Date().getTimezoneOffset(); // => -330 minutes, and NEGATIVE for east of UTC

-It returns minutes to add to local time to get UTC, so zones ahead of UTC are negative.
+It returns minutes to add to local time to get UTC, so zones ahead of UTC come out negative.
 Counterintuitive — double-check the sign whenever you use it.

-setX methods mutate the date in place and return the new timestamp (not a new Date):
+setX methods mutate the date in place and return the new timestamp (a number, not a new Date):

 const d = new Date(2025, 0, 1);